Yoneda Lemma for Simplicial Spaces: Basics Conventions

+being a Kan equivalence, which is exactly the desired statement and finishes the proof. \end{proof}

-\begin{theone} There is a unique, cofibrantly generated, simplicial model structure on $s\s$, called the {\it Kan Model Structure}, with the following specification. \begin{itemize} \item[W] A map $f: X \to Y$ is a weak equivalence if $f_0 : X_0 \to Y_0$ is a Kan equivalence. \item[C] A map $f: X \to Y$ is a cofibration if it is an inclusion. \item[F] A map $f: X \to Y$ is a fibration if it satisfies the right lifting condition for trivial cofibrations. \end{itemize} In particular, an object $W$ is fibrant if it is Reedy fibrant and the map
+\begin{theone} There is a unique, cofibrantly generated, simplicial model structure on $\ss$, called the {\it Kan model structure} and denoted by $\ss^{Kan}$, with the following specification. \begin{itemize} \item[(W)] A map $f: X \to Y$ is a weak equivalence if

+is a Kan equivalence. \item[(C)] A map $f: X \to Y$ is a cofibration if it is an inclusion. \item[(F)] A map $f: X \to Y$ is a fibration if it satisfies the right lifting condition for trivial cofibrations. \end{itemize} In particular, an object $W$ is fibrant if and only if it is Reedy fibrant and the map

 is a trivial Kan fibration for $n >0$. \end{theone}